My type design philosophy

 When I started with type design in 1983 I produced only a single serif typeface.
 It has taken me twenty years to get where I am now, with my latest typeface Nexus consisting of three complete versions.

-more type designers become aware of the origins of sans
+typefaces.
+As more type designers become aware of the origins of sans

 serifs, sans serif designs become full partners of alongside serif